 India’s Durga Puja Celebration

-India is a land of holy places, holy rivers, and large religious festivals.
-Almost every aspect of life is infused with religious gestures, rites, and meaning.
-The importance of Hinduism as India’s most dominant religion extends far beyond the private sphere into the public realm.
-Every year hundreds of religious festivals and pilgrimages are celebrated all across this vast and diverse country, and being able to witness or participate in one or several of them is a great cultural or even spiritual experience for foreign visitors.
-Among India’s most colorful and lively festivals is Navratri (Festival of Nine Nights), and Durga Puja is one of the most popular versions of this festival celebrated in Eastern India, especially in the city of Kolkata (Calcutta) in the state of West Bengal.
-For five days each year, the city takes on a festive atmosphere and comes to a complete standstill, when temporary temples spring up all over the city to honor the Hindu goddess Durga.
-Hundreds of thousands of worshippers from Kolkata and all over India visit these temples to pay their tribute.
+India is a land of holy places, holy rivers, and prominent religious festivals.
+Almost every aspect of life is infused with sacred gestures, rites, and meaning.
+The importance of Hinduism as India's most dominant religion extends far beyond the private sphere into the public realm.
+Every year, hundreds of religious festivals and pilgrimages are celebrated across this vast and diverse country, and witnessing or participating in one or several of them is a significant cultural or spiritual experience for foreign visitors.
+Among India's most colorful and lively festivals is Navratri (Festival of Nine Nights), and Durga Puja is one of the most popular versions of this festival celebrated in Eastern India, especially in the city of Kolkata (Calcutta) in the state of West Bengal.
+For five days each year, the city takes on a festive atmosphere.
+It comes to a complete standstill when temporary temples spring up all over the city to honor the Hindu goddess Durga.
+Hundreds of thousands of worshippers from Kolkata and India visit these temples to pay tribute.

 The Story Behind Durga Puja

-Navratri is a celebration of the victory of good over evil ,with several variations of the tradition all over India.
-Durga Puja specifically celebrates the victory of the goddess Durga over the bull demon Mahishasura.
-According to legend, Durga was summoned by the gods Brahma, Vishnu, and Shiva, to defeat the demon, who had set out to conquer the world.
+Navratri is a celebration of the victory of good over evil, with several variations of the tradition throughout India.
+Durga Puja celebrates explicitly the triumph of the goddess Durga over the bull demon Mahishasura.
+According to legend, Durga was summoned by the gods Brahma, Vishnu, and Shiva to defeat the demon who had set out to conquer the world.
 To help her win the battle, each of the major Hindu gods gave Durga weapons and other objects to assist her.
-Durga went into battle mounted on a lion and on the tenth day of the battle, she finally killed the demon.
-Navratri commemorates the nine days and nights of the battle between good and evil, but Durga Puja is celebrated only on the last five days, when according to legend, Durga leaves her heavenly abode to visit earth each year.
-Durga Puja attracts many visitors from all over India as well as foreign tourists, but the festival is especially popular among the people of West Bengal.
+Durga went into action mounted on a lion, and on the tenth day of the battle, she finally killed the demon.
+Navratri commemorates the nine days and nights of the struggle between good and evil.
+Still, Durga Puja is celebrated only on the last five days, when, according to legend, Durga leaves her heavenly abode to visit Earth yearly.
+Durga Puja attracts many visitors from all over India and foreign tourists.
+Still, the festival is especially popular among the people of West Bengal.
 The festival is a special occasion for Bengali families to come together from all over the country and celebrate with their relatives and communities.

-At the center of the Durga Puja celebration is the "pandal," a temporary pavilion and place of worship, where ceremonies and rituals take place.
-The city issues over a thousand permits for pandals in public spaces each year, and during they spring up in every neighborhood across Kolkata.
+At the center of the Durga Puja celebration is the "pandal," a temporary pavilion and place of worship where ceremonies and rituals occur.
+The city issues over a thousand permits for pandals in public spaces yearly, and they spring up in every neighborhood across Kolkata.
 Pandals are usually built with bamboo slats and papier-mâché and are richly painted and decorated.
 Artisans work for months to build them and make beautiful clay idols of the goddess and her family.
-The creation of clay idols is an especially sought-after craft, and only the most expert artisans are hired to do so.
-Each pandal has an altar, where the idols of Durga and other gods are displayed.
+The creation of clay idols is an especially sought-after craft, and only the most expert artisans are hired.
+Each pandal has an altar displaying the idols of Durga and other gods.
 Durga is usually depicted with eight or ten arms, sitting on a lion, with the defeated demon beneath her.
-She is usually accompanied by the idols of her sons Ganesh and Kartik, and her daughters Lakshmi and Saraswati.
+She is generally accompanied by the idols of her sons Ganesh and Kartik and her daughters Lakshmi and Saraswati.
 These clay sculptures are richly dressed and decorated with flower garlands and jewelry.

-Some of the pandals are small and simple, funded by communities and neighborhood associations through neighborhood fund-raising, but a growing number are very ostentatious and expensive, often sponsored by large businesses and corporations.
-Each pandal usually has a dedicated theme that varies from year to year and are often replicas of famous Indian temples.
+Some pandals are small and straightforward, funded by communities and neighborhood associations through neighborhood fund-raising.
+However, a growing number are very flashy and expensive, often sponsored by large businesses and corporations.
+Each pandal usually has a dedicated theme that varies from year to year and is often a replica of famous Indian temples.
 They may also have an ethnic theme or represent famous landmarks around the world.
-There is an ongoing competition between the different puja committees to come up with creative and unexpected themes each year to attract the most visitors, and some pandals of past Durga Puja celebrations have gained notoriety for daring and untraditional designs, sometimes provoking criticism from purists.
+There is an ongoing competition between the different puja committees to develop creative and unexpected themes each year to attract the most visitors.
+Some pandals of past Durga Puja celebrations have gained notoriety for daring and untraditional designs, sometimes provoking criticism from purists.

 A Time of Devotion and Merriment

-For Hindus "Puja" is a form of worship of a god through prayers, rituals, and songs.
+For Hindus, "Puja" is a form of worship of a god through prayers, rituals, and songs.
 Even though Durga Puja is a merry feast and social event with many secular elements, it is inherently a religious celebration to honor the goddess Durga.
-During the five-day event people pay tribute to the goddess, people make offerings and honor her in ceremonies, prayers, and songs.
-Each of the five days of the festival has different ceremonies and rituals associated with it which are performed by a priest at each pandal before large crowds of worshippers.
-Most people attend their own community pandal for daily ceremonies, music, dances, and food, but they also visit other pandals.
-This so-called "pandal -hopping" is a well-established tradition.
+During the five-day event, people pay tribute to the goddess.
+People make offerings and honor her in ceremonies, prayers, and songs.
+Each of the five days of the festival has different ceremonies and rituals, which are performed by a priest at each pandal before large crowds of worshippers.
+Most people attend their community pandal for daily ceremonies, music, dances, and food but they also visit other pandals.
+This so-called "pandal-hopping" is a well-established tradition.
 Families dress up in their best clothes as they visit pandals all over the city and offer their prayers before the idol of Durga.
-There is live music and dancing, and the streets are crowded with pandal-hoppers and street vendors offering crafts, knickknacks, and snacks, as well as henna hand paintings loved by the local ladies.
-Durga Puja is a time for family members to come together from all over the country and to invite guests into their homes to enjoy special seasonal dishes.
-It is also a time when people go shopping and buy new clothes, jewelry, and household items as well as gifts.
+There is live music and dancing, and the streets are crowded with pandal-hoppers and street vendors offering crafts, curiosities, snacks, and henna hand paintings loved by the local ladies.
+Durga Puja is a time for family members to come together from all over the country and invite guests into their homes to enjoy special seasonal dishes.
+It is also a time when people go shopping and buy new clothes, jewelry, household items, and gifts.